Bensk1/hyriseTableGenerator/README.md

 ### Table Generator
 The table generator generates tables in a hyrise-suitable format.
 The specifications of the tables to generate have to be provided as a configuration file.
 The specifications are defined in json format.
 An example is given in the *config.json* file in this directory.
 The configuration file also allows to configure whether tables should be generated in parallel and whether tables should be stored in binary format which speeds up the loading by the database.
+The generator creates also a metadata file which contains information about min and max value per column and the amount of memory needed for indexation per table and for all tables.

 #### Table configuration